The Different Colors of Coolant

 When changing the coolant, it is best to drain it all and then top off with water/distilled water, start the engine and let it circulate completely and then drain again.
 For best results, this should be done 2-3 times.
 This helps evacuate the coolant from even the deepest parts, nooks and crannies of your cooling system and also helps dislocate any old deposits that might have formed.

 Add the new coolant using the tips above and make sure you at least follow the 50-50 ratio.
-Best would be to read the instructions on the coolant to prepare the PERFECT mix.
+Best would be to read the instructions on the label to prepare the PERFECT mix.

 Even though it may sound good or even tempting to add more coolant than water, in reality this reduces the efficiency of the coolant liquid.